Edgar-Donk/tkinter.ttk.style/README.md

 display the image.
 The colours and sizes are picked up directly from the original drawing.
 There are no arcs since at this size the results would be most unsatisfactory.
 In fact at this size using the polygon or line on inclined lines would not work well either.
 The flakiest part is the arrow, we have no real way of knowing the non-standard pixel colours adjacent to the outside borders, in fact those pixels adjacent to the corners look like a problem.
-I am relatively certain that another approach is required especially where no template exists.

 In order to make a new widget it would be better to work at a much larger size, draw the widget, then save it at the reduced size.
-When drawing at larger sizes there is no simple way to maintain the colour without using thick lines where we require a single pixel line in the final image, if we use a single pixel line in our large image, we create a single pixel line with a washed-out colour.
-Say we choose a working image 10x as large our lines and corners will all need to be 10 pixels wide.
+When drawing at larger sizes there is no simple way to maintain the colour without using thick lines where we require a single pixel line in the final image, if we we were to use a single pixel line in our large image, we create a single pixel line with a washed-out colour.
+Say we choose a working image 9x as large our lines and corners will all need to be 9 pixels wide.
 At this level of magnification arcs can be used.
 We can also use polygons with an outside outline differing in colour to the internal fill.
-Unfortunately for us PIL ImageDraw is too simple and we cannot create thick arcs.
+Unfortunately for us PIL ImageDraw cannot create thick arcs without resorting to two pieslices.
 The canvas widget from tkinter produces good looking results, most impressive was how a thick arc ties up to the adjacent thick lines at all four corners.
 In common with all drawing programs one must make allowances for the line thicknesses and how the program places the central axis.
 This applies both to lines and arcs.